rahulgopinath/rahulgopinath.github.io/_posts/2018-09-10-when-are-python-comprehensions-harmful.markdown

 [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

 Indeed, here, `map` conforms to the [zen of python](https://www.python.org/dev/peps/pep-0020/) compared to the behavior of comprehensions.
-Unfortunately, I lost quite a bit of time that I did not have, debugging this, and I think that the implicit closing over behavior that comprehensions exhibit is actitvely harmful.
+Unfortunately, I lost quite a bit of time that I did not have, debugging this, and I think that the implicit closing over behavior that comprehensions exhibit is actively harmful.